telereso/kmp-core/website/starter/index.md

 ## Models

-The Models module contains any classes that need to be exposed to all platforms.
-These classes must be `Serializable` and exported to Js.
+This module contains any classes that need to be exposed to all platforms.
+These classes must be `Serializable` and exported to JS. <br>
 Additionally, it is recommended that they be implemented as data classes.

 example